dstencil/Powershell/README.md

 - Implement SMTP for emailing report
 - Create sortable headers with javascript
 - Create file transfer script for backing up reports remotely
-- Fix Software Reports to have each computer's csv and html report for software installed and differences report.
+- Fix getsoftware.ps1 to have each computer's csv and html report for software installed and differences report.